datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 Finish installation by clicking "Done".

-**IMPORTANT**: Before starting usage of ResCarta, read carefully section "Troubleshooting" and prepare installed system for first use.
+**IMPORTANT**: Before starting usage of ResCarta, read carefully section ["Troubleshooting" below](#troubleshooting) and prepare installed system for first use.

 # Usage